Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.rst

 In 3D we do not typically use angles, we either use a transformation basis (used pretty much everywhere in Godot), or we use quaternions.
-Godot can represent quaternions using the `class_Quat` struct.
+Godot can represent quaternions using the `Quat` struct.
 My suggestion to you is to completely ignore how they work under-the-hood, because they are very complicated and unintuitive.